 Diversity concept and succession planning for the Management Board

-The diversity concept aims to ensure that the composition of the Management Board is aligned with the specific situation of the company and is as diverse and complementary as possible.
-The Management Board as a whole should have the necessary knowledge, skills and professional experience for the proper performance of its duties.
-The Supervisory Board decides on who to appoint to a specific Management Board position based on the company’s interests and taking all the relevant circumstances into account.
+The diversity concept aims to ensure that the composition of the Management Board is as diverse as possible, that its members complement one another and that it matches the specific situation of the company.
+The Management Board in its entirety should have the knowledge, skills and professional experience necessary to fulfill its responsibilities correctly.
+The Supervisory Board decides in the company’s best interests when appointing someone to a specific Management Board position and takes all aspects of the particular situation into account.
 In doing so the Supervisory Board also considers the following aspects:

-- In addition to the necessary specific knowledge and skills, as well as the management and leadership experience for the respective task, the Management Board members should cover as broad a range as possible of knowledge and experience, as well as educational and professional backgrounds,
+- In addition to the specific knowledge and professional skills required, as well as management and leadership experience for the task at hand, the Management Board members should represent as wide a range as possible of knowledge and experience, educational and professional

-- The Management Board as a whole should have long-standing experience of the German property market and the capital markets,
+- The Management Board as a whole should have many years of experience of the German property market and of capital

-The current members of the Management Board met these criteria in 2019.
-Proposals for any new Management Board members are drafted to implement this concept.
+In 2020 the members of the Management Board met these criteria.
+Proposals for any new appointments to the Management Board will be drawn up by the Supervisory Board to implement this concept.

 Diversity concept for the Supervisory Board